kevinandrewbishop/mailtracker/README.md

 from mailtracker import EmailClient

 client = EmailClient('foo@example.com', 'mypassword', folder = 'Visa')
+#The regex pattern we use to extract relevant fields from our email message
 pattern = r'Merchant: (.*)[\s]*Amount: \$(.*)[\s]*Date: (.*)'

 #Reads latest message by default